MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-Overview.md

 # Bluetooth Test Platform (BTP)

-The **B**luetooth **T**est **P**latform (BTP) is designed for automating testing of bluetooth hardware, drivers and software.
-BTP can be used to exercise bluetooth radios in the host (inside the PC) and peripheral radios.
+The **B**luetooth **T**est **P**latform (BTP) is designed for automating testing of Bluetooth hardware, drivers, and software.
+BTP can be used to exercise Bluetooth radios in the host (inside the PC) and peripheral radios.
+BTP is intended to be an extensible framework.
+Guidance on and examples of extending BTP hardware, software, and tests will be available soon.

 ![Test Overview - Hardware View](images/btp-hwOverview.png)

 The Bluetooth Test Platform (BTP) is the software component of Microsoft's latest automated Bluetooth testing.
-The Traduci is the hardware platform that the BTP runs on and supports peripheral radios to be plugged into it.
-The package consists of software tests, a firmware package, a provisioning tool  the Traduci board and a set of peripheral radios used for testing basic functionality.
+The Traduci is a hardware platform used by BTP that supports power management and sideband control of peripheral radios plugged into it.
+The package consists of software tests, a firmware package, a provisioning tool, the Traduci board, and a set of peripheral radios used for testing basic functionality.

 ![Test Overview - Software View](images/btp-swOverview.png)